JustFixNYC/textit-webhook-fun/README.md

 * It can be difficult to test our flows to ensure that they work as expected; for instance, RapidPro/TextIt doesn't have concepts like unit testing or type safety, which can greatly improve reliability and shorten the development cycle.

+* Changes to flows are difficult to detect and roll-back in case of failure; in contrast, a git repository and the workflows offered by platforms like GitHub make it easy to track and control changes.

 [JustFix.nyc]: https://www.justfix.nyc/